How Long a Brake Flush Job Takes

 – Cold flush: This type of brake flush uses a vacuum cleaner to remove debris and fluid from the system.
 It takes about 30 minutes to complete and should be done every 6 months or when the brakes feel spongy or sluggish.

-See also How Much Brake Fluid to Do a Flush
+See also How Often Do a Brake Reservoir Flush

 – Streetflush: This type of brake flush uses specially formulated solvent to clean the system and remove debris.
 It takes about 1 hour to complete and should be done every 3 months or when the brakes feel spongy or sluggish.